domsob/portfolio-website/README.md

 * After that you can build the website with "grunt"
 * The files will be placed in the "build" directory

+## Use

+The template can be used directly.
+Just update the profile picture and change the content in the "replacement" element in "package.json".